jwr/ecDB/README.md

 - Either download the latest stable release from the [download page](https://github.com/ElectricMan/ecDB/downloads).
 Or download this git.
 - Create a MySQL database.
 - Import `ecdb_databse.sql` database structure to your MySQL-database.
-- Place the ecDB files in your web server's root directory.
-(Known issue and need to be fixed asap.).
 - Insert your MySQL data in the configuration file, `include/mysql_connect.php`.
 - **You are now set to go!** The default username is `demo` and password `demo`.